Enhancing Reconstruction Capability of Wavelet Transform Amorphous Radial Distribution Function via Machine Learning Assisted Parameter Tuning: Method

 \subsubsection{Radial basis function network}

-where $r$ is the input, $\beta$ is the width parameter to control the spread of the Gaussian function, $\hat{y}$ is the model prediction, $M$ is the number of RBF neurons, $w_j$ is the linear weights, $\mu_j$ is the center of the $j$-th, and $b$ is the bias term.
+where $r$ is the input, $\beta$ is the width parameter to control the spread of the Gaussian function, $\hat{y}$ is the model output, $M$ is the number of RBF neurons, $w_j$ is the linear weights, $\mu_j$ is the center of the $j$-th, and $b$ is the bias term.

 To achieve the best results, we conduct a grid search over two parameters: $\beta$ and $M$.
-As shown in Table \ref{table_rbf_grid}, we can see that $\beta$ has a major influence on lowering the MAE.
+As shown in Table \ref{table_rbf_grid}, we can see that $\beta$ has a major influence on lowering the Mean Absolute Error (MAE).
 Based on the result, we use $M$ of 512 and $\beta$ of 1024 for comparison.